 Don’t miss an opportunity!
 Link up with us to receive updates as they happen.

 Anthropology has become a vital instrument to critically understand social and cultural dynamics of today’s shifting and conflict-ridden world.
 It enables the articulation of person and community-centred approaches with broader formulations from the fields of biology, philosophy, history or sociology.
 Anthropology’s theoretical and methodological tools contribute to deepening the engagement between science and the social world, and rethink the complexities of social and cultural lives, its fluxes and mediations, determined by constant transits of people, concepts, goods, political and economic structures, and their creative metamorphoses.
-Anthropology is nowadays crucial to the reconfiguration of the methods with which to pursue the multi-sited and multi-disciplinary research that questions the boundaries between local and global, centre and peripheral, individual and culture.
+Anthropology is nowadays crucial to the reconfiguration of the methods with which to pursue the multi-sited and multi-disciplinary research that questions the boundaries between local and global, centre and periphery, individual and culture.
 CRIA reflects this stance.

 CRIA promotes a transnational network of research in anthropology that maximises resources and skills formerly scattered, resulting in a thickened scientific production at theoretical, methodological and thematic levels.
-Its consolidation is achieved by means of CRIA’s involvement, both as a partner and a host institution, in several projects and programmes in theoretical and applied research, nationally or internationally funded by entities like FCT, QREN, the 7th Framework Programme (Hera, Grundtvig, ERC, ESF, COST actions), or the private sector and civil society.
+Its consolidation is achieved by means of CRIA’s involvement, both as a partner and a host institution, in several projects and programmes in theoretical and applied research, nationally or internationally funded by entities like FCT, QREN, the EU Framework Programme (Hera, Grundtvig, ERC, ESF, H2020, COST actions), or the private sector and civil society.